 Central High School

 Built in 1927, the four-story Little Rock Central High School was hailed as the most expensive, most beautiful, and largest high school in the nation.
 Yet in 1957 the school became the battleground of a national civil rights debate when nine black students, known as the Little Rock Nine, were denied entrance to the school in defiance of the 1954 U.S. Supreme Court ruling ordering the desegregation of public schools.
-Due to the significant role they played in this tumultuous era, the school and surrounding properties were listed on the National Register of Historic Places on August 19, 1977, and designated a National Historic Landmark on May 20, 1982.
+Due to the significant role they played in this tumultuous era, the school and surrounding properties were listed on the National Register of Historic Places in 1977, and then designated a National Historic Landmark in 1982.

-In addition to being a National Landmark, Central High is still an operating high school.
-As part of an effort to preserve the historic and architectural integrity of Central High, BVH Architects was brought on to prepare a Historic Structure Report in order to document the historic significance, existing conditions, and recommended treatment approach for the primary buildings on the site which include the school, field house and stadium, and the nearby Magnolia Mobil Gas Station.
+In addition to being a National Historic Site, Central High is still an operating high school.
+As part of an effort to preserve the historic and architectural integrity of Central High, BVH Architecture was commissioned to prepare a Historic Structure Report and Cultural Landscape Report to document the historic features, existing conditions, and recommended treatments for the primary buildings on the site including the high school, field house and stadium, and the nearby Magnolia Mobil Gas Station.

-Recommendations for preserving both the architectural and historic integrity of Little Rock Central High School were submitted in 2010.
-Along with suggesting measures for repairing the existing buildings, the preservation team developed a series of solutions which would allow the school grounds to grow and adapt with future use while still retaining the architectural integrity relating to this significant period in history.
+Recommendations for preserving both the architectural and historic integrity of Little Rock Central High School site were submitted along with measures for repairing the existing buildings.
+The preservation team also developed a series of design solutions which would allow the school grounds to grow and adapt with future use while still retaining the architectural integrity relating to this significant period in history.